 - Poor posture

-Physical therapy are orthotics are excellent complementary treatment methods to maintain the healing results.
+Physical therapy and orthotics are excellent complementary treatment methods to maintain the healing results.
 Acupuncture can ease the potential soreness patients might feel after being adjusted.

 Depending on the condition, an X-Ray might be needed prior to the treatment (available in-house).